 Create a Custom Dress Form

 Many people have sewn their whole lives without a custom dress form and didn’t suffer a lick.
 But if you’re lucky enough to have one, it sure is nice.
 Just imagine making little style changes and fitting improvements on a 3-D version of yourself.
-Here’s why a dress form is great and how you can make one, with a little help.
+Here’s why a custom dress form is great and how you can make one, with a little help.

 Minor pattern adjustments become easy and obvious when you’re looking at the actual problem in fabric on “yourself.”
 Of course, custom-made forms are as useful as commercial versions for all the traditional dress-form functions—draping, visualizing, shaping collars, holding garments during sleeve insertion, hemming, and so on.
 But none of the fitting benefits are possible if the form you’re using doesn’t mirror, with reasonable accuracy, your body shape and posture.